aaronkw/d3-network/README.md

 <a name="edgecolor" href="#edgecolor">#</a> <b>edgeColor</b>(color)

 If <em>color</em> is specified, sets the color of an edge to the specified color.
 If <em>color</em> is not specified, returns the current color function.
 If <em>color</em> is a function, the function is evaluated for each edge from its weight.

+Typically, a d3 [color](https://github.com/mbostock/d3/wiki/Colors) function is applied here.

 <a name="edgeWidth" href="#edgewidth">#</a> <b>edgeWidth</b>(edgewidth)